nyc-crh/site/content/gallery/brownies-2.md

 - The *Brownies’ Book* was created in part to oppose dominant racist images of Black people at the time.
 It was also created to encourage Black children to be politically aware and engaged.
 How does this cover reflect those goals?
 ---

 The NAACP and W.E.B.
 Du Bois created *The Brownies’ Book* to speak directly to Black children about the world and their lives.
 The images in the magazine were a key part of how the magazine worked to help its readers know (in the language of the time) that “being ‘colored’ is a normal, beautiful thing.”
-They also gave it the title “I am an American Citizen.”[^1]
+The creators also gave this issue the title “I am an American Citizen.”[^1]

 The Constitution recognized all African Americans, and all people born in the US of any race, as US citizens.
 However, there were many ways that Black people were denied their full rights as citizens.
 Southern states prevented Black people from voting.
 Lynchings—killings outside the legal system—took the lives of hundreds of Black people, and racism limited Black people’s opportunities at work, in education, and more, in both the North and South.